Jacques Duclos

 Meeting of the clandestine French Communist Party (PCF) central committee at Longjumeau, 1943.
 Duclos is second from right.

-Jacques Duclos (/fr/; 2 October 1896 – 25 April 1975) was a French Communist politician and member of Communist International (Comintern) who played a key role in French politics from 1926, when he entered the French National Assembly after defeating Paul Reynaud, until 1969, when he won a substantial portion of the vote in the presidential elections.
+Jacques Duclos (/fr/; 2 October 1896 – 25 April 1975) was a French Communist politician and member of the Comintern.
+He played a key role in the politcs of France from 1926, when he entered the French National Assembly after defeating Paul Reynaud, to 1969, when he won a substantial portion of the vote in that year's presidential elections.